ktbyers/ktb_journal/2025/january.md

 Races / time trials — Ran a ~40 minute 10K time trial depending on which data you believe (39:20 on Strava; 40:40 on Garmin).
 Pretty happy with this for age 53.

-Favorite running trail of the month—Coastal Trail in Marin.
-Watch the [Miller vs Hawks YouTube Video](https://www.youtube.com/watch?v=7DCR03UDggA&t=318s).
+Favorite running trail of the month—Coastal Trail in Marin, see the [Miller vs Hawks YouTube Video](https://www.youtube.com/watch?v=7DCR03UDggA&t=318s).
+This is probably my all-time favorite trail.
+It is almost hard to believe that it is real.

 Went skiing with friends for two days in Aspen.